Superflows-AI/docs/docs/configuration/creating-actions.md

 This is used by the assistant to understand what an endpoint is for.
 Changing this description can therefore change the behaviour of the assistant.

 It's best to use simple, clear language to describe actions.
 The description should accurately explain what the endpoint is for.
-It can also be helpful to emphasise key parameters.
+It can also be helpful to emphasise key parameters if there are a large number of parameters for an endpoint.

 ### Path

 The path describes the location of the endpoint within your API.
-It should look something like this: `api/v1/customers/search`
+It should look something like this: `/api/v1/customers/search` - it should start with a `/`.

 ### Method

-The method defines the method of the HTTP request.
-You can select the appropriate HTTP method from the dropdown menu.
+The method defines the HTTP request method.

 ### Parameters

-This defines which inputs can be given to the API endpoint and how they should be formatted.
-The parameters required are determined by your API.
+[TODO: HENRY TO REWRITE]

 In OpenAPI Specification format, they should look something like this: